 See Also: The Debt Snowball Strategy

-8. More Savings = More Money
+10. More savings = More money

 According to the National Sleep Foundation, money stress has a huge impact on the quality and amount of sleep people get.
-I'm a huge fan of sleep, and with a little kid in the house, I've personally got enough things infringing on my ability to get a good nights sleep.
+I'm a huge fan of sleep.
+And with a little kid in the house, I've got enough things making it hard to have a good nights sleep.

 Why shouldn't that be your life?